DataWizard42/Regression-with-a-Mohs-Hardness-Dataset/README.md

 ## Features

-The features used for predicting Mohs hardness include [list the features you used, e.g., mineral composition, density, etc.].
+The features used for predicting Mohs hardness include

 ## Dependencies

 Make sure you have the following dependencies installed before running the code:

-- Python (version X.X.X)
+- Python (version 3.12.0,)
 - NumPy
 - Pandas
 - Scikit-learn